★ New Events:Crossover UCE Axis II (Spiraling Fates) Event ,2nd Anniversary Celebration Campaign

 In most cases, you can get away with leaving your EX activation set to Auto Mode and be perfectly fine.
 However, some team compositions require you to do it manually and in a certain order to get the most out of it.

-A good example of this would be teams centered around powerful AOE EX skills that can decimate entire teams.
+An example of this would be teams centered around AOE EX skills that can decimate entire teams.
 A staple in this team is the Hamma-Hamma, whose EX skill damages all enemies, stuns them if they're inflicted with the Unavoidable debuff, and deals more damage to them when stunned.
 Before the Hamma-Hamma uses its EX Skill, it'll want the Hyaku Shiki to use its EX skill first and inflict all enemies with the Unavoidable debuff, leaving them vulnerable to the Hamma-Hamma's stun.

 Another unit that should use their EX skill before the Hamma-Hamma is the Qubeley, who stuns all enemies on the battlefield.
 Again, this fulfills the condition for the Hamma-Hamma to deal extra damage.